jeffleon/AirBnB_clone/README.md

 # Project: AirBnB clone - The console

-onsole for the AirBnB clone.
+Console for the AirBnB clone.
 This repository contains the files for AirBnB clone - the console project.